GitZH-Chen/GyroBN/README.md

     year={2025}
 }
 ```
-As discussed in our main paper, GyroBN also naturally incorporate our previous [LieBN](https://github.com/GitZH-Chen/LieBN.git):
+As discussed in our main paper, GyroBN also naturally incorporates our previous [LieBN](https://github.com/GitZH-Chen/LieBN.git):
 ```bib
 @inproceedings{chen2024liebn,
     title={A Lie Group Approach to Riemannian Batch Normalization},